-Start using these drops on the same day as treatment.
-These drops will help reduce inflammation.
-Please note that these drops are milky white in appearance, and must be shaken well before each use.
+- 1 drop 4 times per day for 1 week. - Like the antibiotic drops, start using these drops on the same day as treatment.
+These drops will help reduce inflammation. - Please note that these drops are milky white in appearance, and must be shaken well before each use.